vsbuffalo/loadrs/README.md

 server.
 It's implemented in Rust for efficiency and reliability.
 This was co-written with Claude AI.

+**Note**: Due to [sandboxing](https://docs.rs/sysinfo/latest/sysinfo/struct.Process.html) this will not work on OS X systems (please submit a PR if you can get around this!).
+It does work on Linux servers well though.

 Key features:

 1. Real-time monitoring: Continuously updates CPU usage information with `-l/--live`.